-Tall fescue is an adaptable, bunch-type grass with a course texture.
+- Tall fescue is an adaptable, bunch-type grass with a coarse texture.
 Each plant grows from a single seed so it needs to be seeded heavily.
-With regular mowing, tall fescue can provides a "carpet" affect of a traditional lawn.
-It prefers 3/4" of water per week preferably in one deep watering and is very traffic tolerant.
+With regular mowing, tall fescue can provides a "carpet" effect of a traditional lawn.
+It prefers 3/4 inch of water per week preferably in one deep watering.
+It is very traffic tolerant.

 Breeding, plant health, and cultural practices need to work together to provide drought resistance in a lawn.
-A water loving grass like Kentucky bluegrass can survive on half of its normal water requirement, if the soil is fertile, it's not mowed too short, and it's in good health.
-Likewise, fine fescues and ryegrass blends can become quite drought tolerant with proper management.
+Deep infrequent watering, healthy soil, and mowing at a species-appropriate height can increase the drought tolerance of any plant, including lawn grass.
+A water-loving grass like Kentucky bluegrass can survive on half of its normal water requirement, if the soil is fertile, it's not mowed too short, and it's in good health.
+Likewise, fine fescues and ryegrass blends can become quite drought-tolerant with proper management.

 During extreme drought, some grasses will turn yellow and go dormant in order to survive without water.
 Dormant grass is vulnerable to traffic but it is not dead and will come back once it rains.